Important COVID-19 Information

 What will happen when I come to church?

-To keep the building well ventilated we plan to keep the doors of the building open in the summer months.
-So please do bring extra layers of clothing if you need to.
+To keep the building well ventilated we plan to keep the doors of the building open, even during the winter, so please wrap up warm.

 Always follow social distancing keeping at least 2 metres apart from others outside your household or support bubble.
-It is important that you have no physical contact with others outside your household or support bubble e.g there will be no hand shaking greeting during the Peace
+It is extremely important that you have no physical contact with others outside your household or support bubble: e.g there will be no hand shaking greeting during the Peace

-Unfortunately due to the risk of increased coronavirus transmission singing or loud talking is not permitted, although we will include organ music as part of the service.
+Unfortunately due to the risk of increased coronavirus transmission congregational singing and loud talking is not permitted.

 Communion will be of one kind only (bread) and will be administered by the priest using tongs.
 We will bring communion to you – please remain seated.